-Just like driving while under the influence of alcohol, driving under the influence of drugs is a crime.
+Just like driving while under the influence of alcohol, driving under the influence of drugs can lead to a conviction.
 Unlike alcohol, however, there is no legal limit for the amount of drugs you are allowed to have in your system while driving.
-The mere presence of any controlled substance in your system is enough to result in a DUI/DWAI charge.
+Even a small amount of a controlled substance in your system is enough to result in a DUI/DWAI charge.
 However, there is room to dispute charges.

 Attorney Care Enichen knows this is a frightening time.
-She offers compassionate, caring representation for you or your loved one.
+She offers compassionate, caring representation without the judgement.
 She genuinely cares about her clients, their cases and their futures.
-She advocates for the client — in and out of the courtroom.
+She is a strong advocate in court with an overwhelming success rate.

 Most people are not aware of how easily a drugged driving charge can happen.
 Almost any drug has the potential to affect your ability to operate a vehicle properly — even common over-the-counter medications.

 While some drugged driving charges are due to illegal drugs or marijuana, many others are from legally obtained prescription medications and ordinary drugs that can be obtained at any pharmacy.
 Some common culprits include: